Traffic cameras - what you need to know

 What are they used for?

-They’re used for monitoring traffic levels on motorways and trunk roads across England.
+They’re used for monitoring traffic levels and locations on motorways and trunk roads across England.
 Highways England officers monitor the cameras, looking out for areas of congestion.

 If an area is experiencing high traffic levels, they can attempt to reduce this by changing alerts on gantries and issuing warnings online and to local media.